 The Rumer Spitze is part of the Karwendel range, which towers north of Innsbruck.
-Being two hours train ride south of Munich, it is a perfect destination for a weekend trip.
+Being two hours train ride south of Munich, it is a perfect destination for a weekend trip to the Bavarian Alps.
 Our plan was to cross the Karwendel ridge on a two-day hike from Scharnitz to Rum, with an overnight at the Pfeishütte (1,922 m).
 Depending on how much snow was still around, we would give the Rumer Spitze a go on Sunday.

 Saturday: Scharnitz to Pfeishütte